mswhitby/classroom/_docs/classes/4th.md

 order: 3
 ---

-# November 18, 2024
+# November 19, 2024

 ## Agenda

-### 1. Inputs and Variables
+### 1. Robot Island

-- You can find your assignment on Canvas under "Modules"
+- Complete all levels of [Robot Island](https://www.abcya.com/games/robot_islands)

 ### 2. Journal

 - Complete your journal entry for this week if you have not completed it yet.
-- The journal entry was assigned Tuesday, November 12, 2024.
+- The journal entry was assigned Tuesday, November 18, 2024.

 ----